10 Neat ThingsEdiblesPlants

 1. Hypodermic needle, anyone?

-Image: Jerome Prohaska, CC BY-SA 3.0, via Wikimedia Commons
+Jerome Prohaska, CC BY-SA 3.0, Creative Commons.

 Long before man came up with the idea of injecting our bodies with chemicals, the stinging nettle had already invented the delivery mechanism.
 Tiny hairs located on the stems and leaves of nettles are hollow like hypodermic needles.
 The hairs are stiffened by silica and have a little bulb at the base that contains the chemicals.
 When you brush against them, the tips break off, injecting you with the stinging substances.